twitter/communitynotes/content/_index.md

 **Only notes that people find helpful appear on a Tweet**

-Communtity Notes doesn't work by majority rules.
+Community Notes doesn't work by majority rules.
 To identify notes that are helpful to a wide range of people, notes require agreement between contributors who have sometimes disagreed in their past ratings.
 This helps prevent one-sided ratings.
 Learn more about how the program [identifies helpful notes](./diversity/).

 </div>
 </div>